PUMNL/nl.pum.dsa/README.md

 Adds a page "DSAimport"
 This page can be called using ?action=convert, upload, result or read:

+Adds following option groups:
+- "dsa_percentage" (names/values non-critical),
+- "general_ledger" (names for the values are mandatory in the code) and
+- "dsa_configuration" (names for the values are mandatory in the code) Please review these added option values anter install / upgrade

+Adds additional actiovity statusses to option_group "activity_status":
+- "dsa_payable" (name is mandatory in the code)
+- "dsa_paid" (name is mandatory in the code)

 "convert"
 imports the original UN locations and rates files (country in ICSC format, rate in USD) into civicrm_dsa_convert and presents the data as CSV in a return field (country in ISO2 format, rate in USD)